fAlfaro21/fAlfaro21/README.md

 Over time, IT solutions became more complex tools that required to be managed by more specific profiles, whether functional or technical.
 Thus, my professional experience led me to play a mostly functional role throughout the projects in which I was participating.
 However, I was always drawn to being able to participate in technical tasks.

 So I started to refresh my programming skills through the study of the Fullstack web developer bootcamp and other self-taught studies.
-This repository is the result of several months of continuous effort and dedication.
+This repository is the result of continuous effort and dedication.

 ## 💬 I've been trained in...